Professional Development from the Start

 Taught by Haslam’s academic advisors and campus partners to ensure students know the specifics of making the most of the college and UT.

 The business world never stops growing, and neither should business professionals.
-BUAD 200 is an active-learning online course, where students establish personal ethics and learn effective communications, then immediately apply what they learn to building resumes and LinkedIn pages and connecting with recruiters.
-The final cumulative project is a LinkedIn page that showcases their professional communication skills, individual accomplishments and the professional brand they want to portray as an undergraduate business student.
+BUAD 200 is an active-learning online course where students establish personal ethics and learn effective communication.
+They then immediately apply what they learn to building resumes and LinkedIn pages and connecting with recruiters through in-person, active learning.
+The final cumulative project showcases their professional communication skills, individual accomplishments, and the professional brand they want to portray as undergraduate business students.
 The course builds professionalism and confidence and teaches how to continually develop skills throughout a career.

 Asynchronous Course